chvisto/chvisto.github.io/docs/index.md

 ## Introduction

-* Hey this is Christo Jomon Joseph and I feel excited making this edit to my Datasheet.
+* Hey this is Christo Jomon Joseph.

 ### Project Summary